 What’s the best way to highlight text in emails?
-That’s the question I posed in a poll earlier this year.
+That’s the question I posed in a poll.
 I took away three main lessons from your responses.
 Thank you very much, respondents, for answering and generously sharing your email tips!

 Use bold to emphasize text in your emails.
 That was by far the most popular answer to my poll asking, “What technique do you use for emphasizing text—for example, an appointment date—in an email?”
 This squares with my instinct to bold for emphasis, as in the example below: